 - Working with various acting techniques across contemporary digital contexts

-- Masterclasses in movement, voice, and stage fighting
+- Masterclasses in movement, voice, and specialised techniques such as stage fighting

 - Advanced Contextual study relevant to practical work